-CO_2 emissions and removals from forest land remaining forest land and from land converted to forest land have been identified as key categories in level and in trend assessment either with Approach 1 and Approach 2.
-Concerning CH_4 or N_2O emissions, neither forest land nor land converting to forest land have resulted as a key source.
+CO2 emissions and removals from forest land remaining forest land is a key categories in level assessment either with Approach 1 and Approach 2.
+CO2 emissions and removals from land converted to forest land have been identified as key categories in level and in trend assessment either with Approach 1 and Approach 2.